samwids/quran-video-maker-ffmpeg/ROADMAP.md

 - Add customizable layouts
 - Create separate thumbnail generation command

+### Render Metadata & Provenance
+**Status:** 🟢 Stable

+Each render now produces a `<output>.metadata.json` sidecar that records the exact CLI invocation, absolute asset/config paths, and a copy of the config file used for the run.

+### Progress Reporting
+**Status:** 🟢 Stable

+Structured `PROGRESS {...}` lines can be enabled via `--progress`, making it easy for queue workers (Express, Celery, etc.) to stream status/ETA updates without scraping free-form logs.

 ### Hardware Acceleration
 **Status:** 🟡 Platform-Dependent (most likely to be deprecated)